AxayRam/Linker_Script/README.md

 bash
 Copy code
 ./output
-Note: Executable name Makefile configuration पर depend करता है।
+Note: Executable name depends on the Makefile configuration.

 🔧 Linker Script Overview (main.ld)
 The linker script is used to: